laravel/docs/homestead.md

 Once your Homestead environment is provisioned and running, you may want to add additional Nginx sites for your Laravel applications.
 You can run as many Laravel installations as you wish on a single Homestead environment.
 To add an additional site, simply add the site to your `Homestead.yaml` file and then run the `vagrant provision` terminal command from your Homestead directory.

-> **Note:** This process is destructive.
-When running the `provision` command, your existing databases will be destroyed and recreated.

 <a name="ports"></a>
 ### Ports